serkanturkkolu/STLogger/README.md

 # STLogger
-Logger what can work with any out stream or file for C++
+Logger what can work with any output stream or file for C++